 Electricity demand varies greatly by season and time of day.
 Because thermal power plants can flexibly adapt to changes in demand, it plays a central role in maintaining the power supply.
-The thermal power plant also called thermal power station finds use to convert heat energy to electric power for household and commercial applications.
+The thermal power plant also called a thermal power station finds use to convert heat energy to electric power for household and commercial applications.
 In the process of electric power generation, steam-operated turbines convert heat into mechanical power and eventually into electric power.

 The thermal power plant, also known as a thermal power station, is used to convert heat energy into electricity for residential and commercial usage.
 Steam-operated turbines turn heat into mechanical power, which is then converted into electric power in the electric power production process.
 Power plant equipment is provided by several Suppliers and Companies, different manufacturers, and a lot of distributors and there are a lot of Power Plant Equipment for Sale on Linquip.